 Board Members please let someone know if you are not able to attend.

-2) Secretary’s September Board Meeting Report - Minutes approved to be published on our website.
+2) Secretary’s September Board Meeting Report - Approved for publication on the website.

 3) Treasurer's September Financial Report - Lyle noted $852.00 has been paid out for the water testing on and around Pigeon Lake and we will be reimbursed for this from grant money.
 Collinwood Lake did contribute $300 for this testing.
 Also we will be paying $13335.98 for the holding pond on the southwest corner of the lake.
 Skip S. will check with Joe for Water and Soil about the money they will be reimbursing us for the holding pond.
 We did get $500 from Ellsworth Township for this project.
 Seventy seven people contributed $1775 to the Dassel Fire Department which we will be presenting to them in October.

 4) Open President Position - Ken K. has sent out a memo of the major tasks he has been involved with for others to take over.
 Mary Braaten has agreed to do the grant writing and over see project monies.
 Ken will ask Mary Braaten about being a representative on the MCAL, if she can’t Rick F. will do this.
 Still looking for someone to take on responding to Info@lakewashington.